 Research the type of electrical plugs your destination(s) will have.
 Adaptors that fit your foreign chargers are typically very difficult to impossible to find once abroad, so these are extremely important to pack before you leave.
 Also, check the voltage if you bring a hairdryer/hair straightener/curling iron, etc, and make sure it will be compatible, otherwise you will destroy your device.

-Remember to pack all your chargers for your electronics.
+Remember to pack all your chargers for all of your electronics.
 I’m notorious for forgetting to pack my phone charger and it’s annoying, inconvenient and costly to keep buying them.
+A portable battery charger is hugely helpful, especially for long travel days and overnight hiking and camping.

 It’s not cheaper when you get there.